futouyiba/futou-project-1/README.md

 To log in to a previously created account, click the Log in link on the top of the page and enter your login info.

-2.Viewing Posts
+2.Viewing Articles

-To view posts, click on the View Posts link on the top of the page.
-To view comments on a particular post, click the post's title to go to the page for that specific post.
+To view articles, click on the View articles link on the top of the page.
+To view comments on a particular article, click the article's title to go to the page for that specific article.

-3.Creating A Post
+3.Creating An Article

-To create a new post, you have to be logged in.
-Click on the New Post link on the top of the page, and fill out the new post form.
-Note that every post must have a subject and post content.
+To create a new article, you have to be logged in.
+Click on the New Post link on the top of the page, and fill out the new article form.
+Note that every article must have a subject and article content.

-4.Viewing A Specific Post
+4.Viewing A Specific Article

-To view a post, click on the post's title from the main blog page.
-From here, you can view all comments that have been submitted for this post.
-If you are logged in, you can submit new comments for this post, as well as delete any comments you have previously submitted.
-If you are the creator of this post, you can also click the Edit or Delete links to edit or delete your post.
+To view a article, click on the article's title from the main blog page.
+From here, you can view all comments that have been submitted for this article.
+If you are logged in, you can submit new comments for this article, as well as delete any comments you have previously submitted.
+If you are the creator of this article, you can also click the Edit or Delete links to edit or delete your article.
+Also, you can like/unlike/edit/delete an article potentially.